 Event #1 is the single most important one, as it shaped the way I developed my intellectual interests forever.
 On my tenth birthday in 1982, my wonderful Dad gave me an electronics kit and an electronics book.
 The book was Simple Electronics, a British Ladybird series book from 1979, aimed at helping kids build little electronics projects.
 Now that in itself wasn’t wonderful, but Dad actually made me the kit from scratch over a few weeks in his shed (think ‘shop’ if you’re in the US), including a cool box to keep the book, my wooden circuit boards (with screws to hold the components in place), and all the components, sorted in little bags and boxes with labels on.
 I think this is the best present I’ve ever been given – thanks Dad!

-Pictures of the book and the box are below (with this blog post in the background – click for bigger images):
+Pictures of the book and the box are below:

 Sadly the book isn’t the original one he gave me, but I bought one on Ebay a couple of years ago for posterity.
 The box, of course, is the original one that I still treasure.
 This kit changed my life completely – I became totally absorbed in electronics (see my recent blog posts here and here for the start of the revival), leading on to 8-bit computers, and my engineering degree in computer science and electronics from the University of Edinburgh.
 This birthday present put me on the course to being an engineer.
 But I almost didn’t go to college.
 That happened because of event #2.